 I use free webinars to build my email list and also act as an introduction to my paid products.
-My training programs are built on a 4-webinar system.
+My training programs are built on a live webinar system.
 Finally, I conduct weekly webinars for my Power Hitters Club – Elite membership community.

 The Advantages of Webinars via Facebook Live